KevinOConnor/can2040/docs/Features.md

   exceeds certain thresholds.
 The "bit time" refers to the amount of time it takes to transmit one bit on the CAN bus.
-It is dependent on the CAN bus speed (for example, a bus frequency of 500000 would have a bit time of 2 micro-seconds).
+It is dependent on the CAN bus speed (for example, a bus frequency of 500000 would have a bit time of 2 microseconds).

   Above ~3 bit times of irq latency: After successfully transmitting a message, the can2040 code may not have sufficient time to schedule